portworx/px-docs/gce-k8s-pwx.md

 | Container Engine | Docker | 1.12 with device mapper | $0.0 |
 | Scheduler | Kubernetes | v1.4.3 | $0.0 |

+### Hourly compute costs
-Therefore the total hourly cost for the 30 node converged container cluster was $6.
+Based on the above BOM, the total hourly cost for the 30 node converged container cluster was $6.

 ### Monthly storage costs